Daniel W. Yergeau and Robert W. Dutton

 The dial-an-operator abstraction discussed here is based on linearly independent terms contributing to equations and also on scalar expressions.
 This level of abstraction was chosen because it is the level of abstraction used in the prototype dial-an-operator codes, ALAMODE and DOPDEES, and because it is sufficient for representation of diffusion models.
 The level of abstraction could have been moved closer to the mathematical operators that make up the terms described above.
 For example, instead of providing diffusion and drift terms, a vector/tensor field concept could have been introduced along with the mathematical operators (e.g. divergence, gradient, and an ``upwinded'' gradient, or even down to individual d_dX, d_dY, and d_dZ operators) to create and reduce flux components.
 Thus, instead of writing

-term C + diffusion D C
+term C + diffusion D Cone would write

 term C + {div(D grad(C))}